Wateree people

 The Wateree were a Native American tribe in the interior of the present-day Carolinas.
-They probably belonged to the Siouan-Catawba language family.
+They probably belonged to the Siouan-Catawban language family.
 First encountered by the Spanish in 1567 in Western North Carolina, they migrated to the southeast and what developed as South Carolina by 1700, where English colonists noted them.

 There they had settled along the Wateree River, near the site of what developed as present-day Camden, South Carolina.
 Originally a large tribe, they suffered high mortality during the Yamasee War of 1715.
-By the middle of the 18th century, they joined with the Catawba nation and lived near the modern Catawba Reservation.
+By the middle of the 18th century, they joined with the Catawba Nation and lived near the modern Catawba Reservation.

 Language and name

 The name Wateree may come from Catawban wateran, "to float on the water" or from yeh is-WAH h'reh / ye iswąʔre.

 History

 16th century

 This people were recorded in 1567 by Spanish captain Juan Pardo's scribe Juan de la Bandera during their expedition through the interior of the Carolinas.
 Bandera called them the Guatari in his journal, which was also given as the name of their village.
-Bandera described them as ruled by two female chiefs.
+Bandera described them as ruled by a female mico.